MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/parameter-attribute-declaration.md

 Optional named parameter.
 Specifies a short description of the parameter.
 Windows PowerShell displays this message when a cmdlet is run and a mandatory parameter is not specified.

 `HelpMessageBaseName`
-Optional named parameter.Specifies the location where resource identifiers reside.
+Optional named parameter.
+Specifies the location where resource identifiers reside.
 For example, this parameter could specify a resource assembly that contains Help messages that you want to localize.

 `HelpMessageResourceId`
 Optional named parameter.Specifies the resource identifier for a Help message.